rmcmillan34/algorithmic-trading-learning-roadmap/artificial-intelligence/README.md

 - Apply machine learning and deep learning techniques to financial data.
 - Explore reinforcement learning for decision-making and trading strategy optimization.
 - Learn the basics of natural language processing for extracting insights from textual financial data.
+- Develop skills in optimization techniques, probabilistic models, and signal processing for financial applications.

 ---